50 Years of Conservation

 The Modern Conservation Ranch Model

-Presently, there are four full-time staff in addition to J. David (who works without compensation).
+Presently, there are five full-time staff in addition to J. David (who works without compensation).
 Consequently, the board of directors and staff are building an endowment fund that will be able to sustain the ranch in perpetuity.

 One main mission of the Bamberger Ranch Preserve is to offer educational opportunities to Hill Country area schools, particularly to those who cannot afford access to outdoor parks and preserves.
 Certified by the State Board of Education (#500471), educational programs have received recognition for excellence.
 In 2006, we received the Governor’s Environmental Education Excellence Award and 2007 the John Watson Covert Award for Vision from Westcave Preserve.